 Four half-hour talks

 “The climate crisis has been a lot to wrap our hearts, heads, and strategic policy around.
 However, climate urgency took a big step up a decade ago as extreme weather surged and stayed.

-We have been “betting the farm” on emission reductions that will not do the job in time.
+We have been “betting the farm” on emission reductions, which will not do the job in time.
 We now need a big CO2 cleanup before we miss even more exits on the Freeway to Hell.”

 A Carbon Diet is too Slow.
 "We now need a paradigm shift, away from focusing on the next fractional-degree temperature rise (merely reducing CO₂ annual emissions, rather like cutting back to one pack per day), to a new focus on backing out of the extreme weather shifts with CO2 removal.